 To work with OpenCV in Python, we have to install the opencv-python module.

 python3 -m pip install opencv-python # OR pip install opencv-python

-To use the opencv-python in our project, we have to import the cv2 module in the file.
+To use opencv-python in our project, we must import the cv2 module into the file.

 To read an image using OpenCV in Python, use the cv2.imread() method.
 The cv2.imread() method loads an image from the specified file.

 path: It is a string representing the path of the image to be read.

 flag: It specifies how an image should be read.
 Its default value is cv2.IMREAD_COLOR.
 All three types of flags are described below:

 - cv2.IMREAD_COLOR: It defines to load the color image.
 Any transparency of an image will be neglected.
 It is a default flag.
 Alternatively, we can pass integer value 1 for this flag.